Yakima County, Washington: Geography

 According to the United States Census Bureau, the county has a total area of 4311 sqmi, of which 4295 sqmi is land and 16 sqmi (0.4%) is water.
 Yakima County is the second-largest county in Washington by land area and third-largest by total area.
-Yakima County is reputed to be one of the most difficult places on earth to predict weather, because of its surrounding mountains.
+Yakima County is reputed to be one of the most difficult places on earth of which to predict the weather, owing to its surrounding mountains.
 The county's area is larger than the states of Delaware and Rhode Island combined.
-The highest point in the county is Mount Adams, which is the second tallest peak in Washington and the third tallest in the Cascade Range.
+The highest point in the county is Mount Adams, which is the second-tallest peak in Washington and the third-tallest in the Cascade Range.